 Although the proposed development does protect environmental sensitive areas on this site, the pockets of open space are separated and disconnected from each other and from other portions of the site.
 It is strongly encouraged an open space plan be developed that allows for connectivity of green space to throughout the site and for possible future connections to adjacent sites.
-Greenspace should be conveniently accessible to residents of the development and located in areas where passive and active recreational opportunities can be maximized.
-Park areas adjacent to retail parking lots are not ideal locations for encouraging passive and recreational activities that are important to creating a community.
-Again, compacting commercial uses to a more defined area of the site will allow for more park and open space to be utilized.
-The ARC Conservation Subdivision and Greenspace toolkits recommend maximizing open space to provide a greater sense of community and recreational opportunities.
+The ARC Conservation Subdivision and Greenspace toolkits recommend maximizes open space to provide a greater sense of community and recreational opportunities.